 Dan graduated from the University of Toronto's Four-year Bachelor of Science, Physical Therapy (B.Sc.P.T.) program in 1998 and has been an actively practicing physiotherapist ever since.
 Upon coming to Ottawa in 1998, Dan practiced in multiple clinic locations until establishing his own practice, Newell Physiotherapy, in December 2005.
+In 2007, Dan discovered the benefits of myofascial release treatments and has since completed extensive training in John F. Barnes Myofascial Release and has been an Expert MFR Practitioner since 2011.

-With over a decade of experience, Dan has always taken pride in his continuing education.
-Although he completed his university education fifteen years ago, Dan firmly believes that a physical therapist's professional development must be ongoing.
+With Two decades of experience, Dan has always taken pride in his continuing education.
+Although he completed his university education 20 years ago, Dan firmly believes that a physical therapist's professional development must be ongoing.
 Each year he completes multiple instructional courses to keep up with developments in healthcare and treatment research.
-Dan has completed wide-ranging professional training including manual therapy; joint manipulation; vestibular (vertigo) rehabilitation; and exercise courses for treatment of the back and core, neck, shoulder, and lower extremities.
-In 2007, Dan discovered the benefits of myofascial release treatments and has since completed extensive training in John F. Barnes Myofascial Release and has been an Expert MFR Practitioner since 2011.
+Dan has completed wide-ranging professional training including chronic pain, acupuncture, manual therapy; joint manipulation; vestibular (vertigo) rehabilitation; concussion (mTBI) rehabilitation,and exercise courses for treatment of the back and core, neck, shoulder, and lower extremities.

 Dan is actively involved in recreational sports, including downhill skiing and Brazilian Jiu-jitsu (BJJ), in which he has achieved a blue belt.
-He is also a certified instructor of Hatha Yoga and realizes the health benefits of practicing yoga.
+He is also a certified instructor of Hatha Yoga and AcroYoga and enjoys teaching regularly.
 Dan prides himself combining knowledge and experience from these different aspects of life, with physiotherapeutic knowledge of anatomy, physiology and functional body mechanics in his therapeutic practice.